Museum for Architectural Drawing

 The Museum for Architectural Drawing (Museum für Architekturzeichnung) is a private museum in Berlin, Germany run by the Tchoban Foundation.
 It was opened in June 2013.
 Three to four exhibitions are shown each year, made up of drawings from the Tchoban Foundation’s collection and from works on loan in cooperation with other museums and institutions.

 Organising body

 The Tchoban Foundation, a private trust based in Berlin, runs the museum to promote architectural drawing by hand.
 It was founded by the architect Sergei Tchoban in 2009.
 Its aim is to foster the drawing skills of talented young architects and to make the founder’s collection accessible for study.
 Exhibitions of drawings are presented on site as well as in other museums worldwide.
-Together with the founder, Dr. h. c.
-Kristin Feireiss and Dr. Eva-Maria Barkhofen form the curatorship.
+Together with the founder, Dr. Eva-Maria Barkhofen and Dr. Christian Benedik form the curatorship.

 Collection

 Sergei Tchoban’s collection began with the purchase of a drawing by Pietro di Gottardo Gonzaga.
 Since then it has grown to consist of more than one hundred sheets dating from different periods from the 16th century to today.

 The trust meanwhile owns more than one hundred drawings by international architects from the 20th and 21st century as well as works by Tchoban himself.